How can we help?

 Call Minder does the same job as an answer phone, but you don't have to have one sitting in your house.
 Record your own greeting that callers will hear.
 You can listen to your messages from any touch-tone phone in New Zealand.

 Caller ID shows you the phone number of the person making the incoming call.
 You will need a Caller ID compatible phone, or a separate Caller ID display unit.

-We'll do our best to move your current number with you.
-If we can't, you'll have a whole range of numbers to choose from.
+We will do our best to move your current homeline number with you to us at Orcon.
+If we can't, you will be provided with a random number.

 Orcon Genius is a super smart home phone service that runs via your broadband modem over the internet.
 It's easy to use, future proofed, and compatible with most broadband connections.